BooleanCat/go-functional/README.md

 <!-- prettier-ignore -->
 > [!NOTE]
 > The `itx` package does not contain `Zip` due to limitations with Go's type system.

+## Attributions

+In addition to those listed as code contributors on this repository, I'd like to also thank:

+- [**_Henry Wong_**](https://www.behance.net/henrywong) for designing the banner images and
+  stickers.